Skip to main content

 readonly optional rpm?: RpmOptions | null

-RPM package options.
-Targets Fedora, Red Hat Enterprise Linux, SUSE, and related distributions.
-Produces a .rpm archive installable via rpm or dnf.
+Targets Fedora, Red Hat Enterprise Linux, SUSE, and RPM-based distributions.
+Produces a .rpm archive installable via rpm -i or dnf install ./package.rpm.

 squirrelWindows?